Mercato (2025)

 Signage and wayfinding were integral parts of the project due to the venue’s many unique sections and activations.
 As a central wayfinding element, we designed a sleek directional signpost that acts as central hub, using elements inspired by Italian road signs including bold arrows and the brand’s primary typeface.
 Each blade is adjustable and able to be redirected or removed if the store layout changes, with the post also having a set of blank blades with a clear, whiteboard surface allowing staff to write on and direct patrons to ad-hoc events and offerings.

-The second key signage element of the project involves a set of custom aperitivo-poster inspired artwork completed by Bergamo-based artist, Andrea De Santis.
-With the Mercato team, we conceptualised and directed 24 illustrations that act as both decorative and wayfinding pieces, highlighting the brand’s various offerings and reinforcing its joyful, witty and loving personality.
-These illustrations provide colour, depth and movement to the both the brand and the physical store, encouraging customers to visit different sections and learn about specific categories through diagrams and visual aids.
+The second key signage element of the project involves a set of custom aperitivo-poster inspired artwork completed by Italian illustrator, Andrea De Santis.
+With the Mercato team, we conceptualised and art-directed 24 illustrations that act as both decorative and wayfinding pieces, highlighting the brand’s various offerings and reinforcing its joyful, witty and loving personality.
+These illustrations provide colour, depth and movement to the both the brand and the store’s interior, encouraging customers to explore different sections and learn about featured categories through diagrams and visual aids.

 Furthering the feel of the brand, we supported Mercato’s interior architects and in-house team with joinery, tiles, benchtops, lighting, curtains, furniture, and dinnerware selections.
 The aim for the space was to balance the approachability of a traditional market and bar, with the polish of the modern 88 O’Connell St building.